synepis/synepis.github.io/_posts/2017-02-18-arch-linux-install-raid0-luks.markdown

 ```

 The state of the disk should be something like this:
-In this example:
 * sdf and sde are 2 USBs
 * sda, sdb, sdc, sdd are 4 disks in RAID0
-* md126 is a symbolic link to raid0_0
+* md126 is sym linked from raid0_0
-* md126p1 is a symbolic link to raid0_0p1 which is boot
+* md126p1 is sym linked from raid0_0p1 which is boot
-* md126p2 is a symbolic link to raid0_0p2 which is the encrypted partition
+* md126p2 is sym linked from raid0_0p2 which is the encrypted partition
 * root is the mapped/decrypted md126p2 partition
 ```
 $ lsblk